Monday, December 19, 2011

 “About the time we hit I-40, I’ll be ready for a break.
 Get some sleep and then you can drive for a while.”

-On the road again, we’re traveling the old fashioned way—by car, anti-TSA style.
+On the road again, we were traveling the old fashioned way—by car, anti-TSA style.
 It’s how our pioneer forefathers did it, but we have more horses in our horse power.
-After a hectic week of preparations, we’re off to spend our first Christmas with our son and daughter-in-law since they had a baby.
-It’s Kentucky or Bust.
+After a hectic week of preparations, we were off to spend our first Christmas with our son and daughter-in-law since they had a baby.
+Kentucky or Bust.

 “Doin’ fine,” I’d tell him.
 I didn’t drink all my Pepsi.
 I’m a big girl—I could hold it.
 I just knew I could wait til Albuquerque for a pit stop.